geirawsm/swaylockcomics/README.md

 - Zelda (no)
 - Fagprat (no)
 - Dunce (no)
-- CommitStrip ^NEW
+- CommitStrip
-- PvP ^NEW
+- PvP
-- VG Cats ^NEW
+- VG Cats
-- Dinosaur Comics ^NEW
+- Dinosaur Comics
+- Livet Blant Dyrene (no) - new!

 ## How to use